Dilations of commuting $C_{0}$-semigroups with bounded generators and the von Neumann polynomial inequality: Main results

 \beweislabel{cor:dilatable-up-to-exponential-modification:sig:article-dilation-problem-raj-dahya} \begin{proof}[of \Cref{\beweislabel}] By \Cref{lemm:self-similarities-imply-perturbations-yield-positive-beta:sig:article-dilation-problem-raj-dahya} we can find $\boldsymbol{\omega}\in\realsPos^{d}$ such that the $\boldsymbol{\omega}$-shift $E_{\boldsymbol{\omega}} \cdot T$ of $T$ has completely (super!) dissipative generators.
 By \Cref{thm:classification:sig:article-dilation-problem-raj-dahya} it follows that $\tilde{T}=E_{\boldsymbol{\omega}} \cdot T$ has a regular unitary dilation. \end{proof}

-\begin{rem} Observe that the statement and proof of \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Rightarrow$~ \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} do not require $T$ to have bounded generators.
+\begin{rem} Observe that, if we let (\ref*{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya}') denote the same statement as \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} in \Cref{thm:classification:sig:article-dilation-problem-raj-dahya}, except with \emph{ uniform $\topSOT$-convergence on compact subsets of $\realsNonNeg^{d}$ } replaced by the weaker condition of \emph{ pointwise $\topSOT$-convergence }, then the above proof makes clear that \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Rightarrow$~ (\ref*{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya}') ~$\Rightarrow$~ \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya}.
+So the equivalences in the theorem also hold with \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} replaced by the weaker statement (\ref*{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya}').
+Observe further that the statement and proof of \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Rightarrow$~ \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} do not require $T$ to have bounded generators.
 It would be interesting to know whether the concept of complete dissipativity can be well-defined without the assumption of bounded generators, and whether \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Rightarrow$~ \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} and \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Rightarrow$~ \eqcref{it:3dash:thm:classification:sig:article-dilation-problem-raj-dahya} in the theorem remain true. \end{rem}